-Over the past 14 years, Andy Stokes has been using his personal experience to help fellow South Australians facing brain cancer through his role as a Cancer Council SA Cancer Connect volunteer and support group organiser.
+Over the past 14 years, Andy Stokes has been using his personal experience to help fellow South Australians facing a brain cancer diagnosis through his role as a Cancer Council SA Cancer Connect volunteer and cancer support group organiser.

 Having cared for his wife, Rosel, since her sudden brain cancer diagnosis in 2006, Andy has been passionate about supporting others through the ups and downs faced by those living with a brain cancer diagnosis.

 “In the radiotherapy waiting room, I saw a poster advertising an information session with both our Neurosurgeon and Radio-oncologist as guest speakers.
-Rosel wasn’t well enough to go, so I went alone.
+Rosel wasn’t well enough to go, so I went alone,” he says.

 “Upon going, I discovered that the organisers were hoping to form a support group as nothing existed here for brain cancer patients, and so I went to the follow up meetings and helped to form the committee for the support group we called the Adult Brain Cancer Support Association.